libterty/Tweet-Project/README.md

 https://developer.twitter.com
 ```

 In order to post Twitters into Twitter, your will need postman to help you post.
-In the future version, postman will be optional.
-We'll have a webpage allows you to posting through web page or terminal commands.
 The following will take you to postman website where you can download postman.
 ```bash
 https://www.getpostman.com
 ```
+Or you can use our frontend website to post your comments into your Twitter account.

 ## How to use
 Run the script